xhide341/tic-tac-toe/README.md

 ## About

 This project is about a basic Tic-Tac-Toe game that is implemented using vanilla Javascript.
-It is made by mainly using module pattern and the use of factory function to organize the code.
+It is made by mainly using module pattern to organize the code.

 ### Features